-As a senior college of The City University of New York, York College is committed to the University's mission of "teaching, research, and public service," responsive to "the special needs of an urban constituency."
+As a senior college of The City University of New York (CUNY), York College is committed to the University mission of "teaching, research, and public service" responsive to "the special needs of an urban constituency."
 The College is a student-centered institution whose mission is to prepare students to:

-- Succeed in a chosen discipline; - Acquire basic knowledge in the humanities, behavioral, and natural sciences and mathematics - Think, speak, and write clearly, critically, and effectively; - Develop technological literacy and skills; - Esteem research and scholarship for life-long learning; - Understand and appreciate cultural diversity; - Value ethical attitudes and behavior: - Promote knowledge of health and pursue wellness; - Engage in public service; and - Enrich their communities, the nation, and the world.
+- Succeed in a chosen discipline - Acquire basic knowledge in the humanities, behavioral and natural sciences, and mathematics - Think, speak and write clearly, critically and effectively - Develop technological literacy and skill - Seek objectivity and shun bias - Esteem research and scholarship for life-long learning - Understand and appreciate culture and cultural diversity - · Value ethical attitudes and behavior - Promote knowledge of health and pursue wellness

-The College offers baccalaureate degrees in liberal arts and in a variety of professional programs such as accounting, business, computer studies, education, health, and social work.
-In addition, the College now offers a graduate degree in occupational therapy.
+- Engage in public service - Enrich their communities, the nation, and the world

-The College maximizes each student's intellectual, professional, and personal growth by integrating studies in liberal arts and sciences, professions and professionalism, diverse cultures and interpersonal communications, technological strides and possibilities.
+The College offers baccalaureate degrees in liberal arts and sciences, and in a variety of professional programs such as accounting, business, computer studies, education, health, and social work.
+It maximizes each student's intellectual, professional, and personal growth by integrating studies in liberal arts and sciences, professions, knowledge of diverse cultures, and technology.
 It meets changing social and intellectual needs by developing undergraduate and graduate programs from its established academic strengths.
 The College aims to graduate students poised to meet new demands and provide leadership for human progress.

-The College supports the professional growth of its faculty and staff and serves as a resource for the continued advancement of the broader community.
+The College supports the professional growth of its faculty and staff and serves as a resource for continued advancement of the broader community.
 It calls upon all members of the York community to commit themselves to scholarship and learning, respect for individuals and individual differences, just and fair treatment of others, open and direct communication, ethical behavior, and involvement in the life of the College.